Pottstown, Pennsylvania: Newspapers

-Pottstown Mercury
+The Mercury

 The Mercury is the smallest-circulation newspaper in the U.S. to have won two Pulitzer Prizes.
 The first came in 1979 in the Spot News Photography category by staff photographer Tom Kelly.
 The second came in 1990 for Editorial Writing by Tom Hylton.

 Television

 PCTV

-PCTV (Pottstown Community TV) is owned and operated by the Borough of Pottstown and provides local Government-access television (GATV) programming over Comcast Cable TV in over 77,000 homes in western Montgomery County, northern Chester County and eastern Berks County.
-In existence since 1983, PCTV produces programming on three local Cable Channels: 22, 27 and 98.
+PCTV (Pottstown Community TV) is owned and operated by the Borough of Pottstown and provides local government-access television (GATV) programming over Comcast Cable TV in over 77,000 homes in western Montgomery County, northern Chester County and eastern Berks County.
+In existence since 1983, PCTV produces programming on three local cable channels: 22, 27 and 98.

 PCTV also covers local high school sports such as football, basketball, swimming or baseball.

 Radio

 WPAZ operates at 1370AM and serves the Greater Philadelphia Area.
 Originally WPAZ, the station changed its call letters to WBZH on October 28, 2011, and back to WPAZ on January 25, 2013.
 On November 1, 2013, the station began a traditional Christian music format of religious hymns and songs.